satoru-takeuchi/rook-helper/README.md

 A helper script to run the integration test of Rook and launch arbitrary Rook cluster.

-# supported Rook versions
+# supported software versions

-- v1.9.3 or later
+- rook: v1.9.3 or later
+- kubeadm: v1.25.3 or later

 # Usage